albin/mathapi/README.md

 ```

 ## /cei/0.95
-Ceil,  returns the smallest integer greater than or equal to a given number - free
+Ceil,  returns the smallest integer greater than or equal to a given number - Mayra
 ```
 /cei/x
 ```